bertofurth/Seagate-Central-Debian/README.md

     Mem:          247108       24972       91924         940      130212      213252
     Swap:        1048572           0     1048572

-#### 4K Kernel - Optional but recommended - Format and mount the large Data partition
+#### 4K Kernel - Format and mount the large Data partition
-**Warning: This step will delete all files and data from the large Data partition.**

 The Data partition as used by the native Seagate Central firmware makes use of a non-standard 64K page size.
 This means that it cannot be easily accessed by a Debian system which uses a standard 4K page size kernel.

-The Data partition needs to be formatted using a 4K page size with the following command once the unit has rebooted using a 4K kernel.
+The Data partition needs to be re-formatted using a 4K page size with the following command once the unit has rebooted using a 4K kernel.

+**Warning: This step will delete all exising files and data from the large Data partition.**

     /sbin/mkfs.ext4 -F -L Data -m0 /dev/vg1/lv1